HalvardTislavoll/ImageMemoryGame/README.md

 The program is a test of my knowledge of Python and the use of Page.
-PAGE is a Python Automated GUI Generator
+PAGE is a Python Automated GUI Generator.
+I use a future PAGE version 8.0D